lommaks777/alena/.qoder/repowiki/en/content/Frontend Architecture/Quiz Interface.md

 - [quiz.html](file://quiz.html#L1204-L1292)

 ### Answer Selection and State Management
-The answer selection mechanism uses radio buttons styled as interactive cards, providing visual feedback when selected.
+The answer selection mechanism uses radio buttons styled as interactive cards for multiple-choice questions, providing visual feedback when selected, and includes text inputs for the name and concerns questions.
 JavaScript handles the selection events, updating both the visual state (by adding a "selected" class) and the internal state object that tracks user responses.
-The system maintains state in a JavaScript object that maps question identifiers to selected answers, with special handling for the initial name input field.
+The system maintains state in a JavaScript object that maps question identifiers to selected answers, with special handling for the name input field (q0) and the concerns field (q10).
 This state management approach allows the quiz to preserve user responses throughout the navigation flow and when moving backward through questions.
+The state object uses question identifiers q1-q9 for the multiple choice questions, q10 for the concerns question, and q0 for the name input.

 ```mermaid
 classDiagram